IPT Training is available to all clinicians and students.

 * Group IPT training (16 hours)

-* IPT Supervisor Training (16 hours)
+* IPT Supervisor Training (Level D; 16 hours)

-* IPT Instructors Workshop (16 hours)
+* IPT Instructors Workshop (Level E; 16 hours)

 IPT Training Pathways

 And finally, those nominated by their supervisor and trainer can continue to step five, IPT Instructor Training (LEVEL E).
-This training is reserved for very experienced IPT clinicians and requires 16 hours of coursework and co-teaching of several courses at a satisfactory level.
+This training is reserved for experienced IPT clinicians and requires 16 hours of coursework and co-teaching of several courses at a satisfactory level.

 IPT Certification